greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 This parameter directs the Postgres Planner on where to obtain statistics when it plans a query on a partitioned table.

-The default value is `off`, the Postgres Planner uses the statistics of the root partitioned table when it plans a query.
+The default value is `off`, the Postgres Planner uses the statistics of the root partitioned table, if it has any, when it plans a query.
+If the root partitioned table has no statistics, the Planner attempts to use the statistics from the largest child partition.

 When set to `on`, the Planner attempts to use the statistics from the largest child partition when it plans a query on a partitioned table.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|